Jakir9/login-register-app-frontend/README.md

-# Cromwell-frontend
+# login-register-app-frontend

-This is a frontend for the Cromwell server.
+This is a frontend for the app

 ## Installation